UKCC Level 2 Certificate

 The course will qualify the Coach to practice independently in a club environment.

-The independent coach should be aware that this merely the start of their training and development; an enquiring coach understands that learning requires Continuous Professional Development (CPD), achieved through attendance at sport specific and generic workshops that are provided by Volleyball England and other external providers such as UK Coaching.
+The independent coach should be aware that this is merely the start of their training and development; an enquiring coach understands that learning requires Continuous Professional Development (CPD), achieved through attendance at sport specific and generic workshops that are provided by Volleyball England and other external providers such as UK Coaching.

 What level will I be coaching?